Dukepq/ue-camera-script/README.md

 ## Usage

-This script can be used in conjunction with [Universal Unreal Engine 4 Unlocker (UUU v4)](https://opm.fransbouma.com/uuuv4.htm), and likely also works with UUU v5.
+This script can be used in conjunction with [Universal Unreal Engine 4 Unlocker (UUU v4)](https://opm.fransbouma.com/uuuv4.htm).

 For the script to set the camera rotation you'll need the UE DebugCameraController object id, which can be found by opening the console and entering the `ToggleDebugCamera` command, then entering the `GetAll DebugCameraController` command.
 This should list out all DebugCameraController objects.

-NOTE: Whenever possible it is best to disable unnecessary effects, such as vignetting, inside of the engine itself, instead of attempting to compensate for them after the screenshots were taken.
+NOTE: Whenever possible it is best to disable post processing effects, such as vignetting, inside of the engine itself, instead of attempting to compensate for them after the screenshots were taken.
-For example, you could pass `r.Tonemapper.Quality 0` to completely disable tone mapping effects, such as vignetting.
+For example, you could pass `r.Tonemapper.Quality 0` to completely disable tone mapping effects.

 ### setting constants